-Precipitates held between 2000 and 3000 mm, from which 2/3rd occurring between the months of June to September during the southwest monsoon.
-Whereas, the rest occurs during the northeast monsoon, that fall in the months October to December.
+Precipitates held between 2000 and 3000 mm, from which 2/3rd occurred between the months of June to September during the southwest monsoon.
+Whereas, the rest occurs during the northeast monsoon, that falls in the months of October to December.

-In April, summer season arrives with a little precipitation, whereas winters are too cold here.
+In April, the summer season arrives with a little precipitation, whereas winters are too cold here.

 Summer temperature ranges between 21 – 30 degree

 Winter temperature ranges between 14 – 18 degree

 Monsoon temperature ranges between 18 – 22 degree

 Though the Periyar National Park remains open for the visitors for most time of the year if want to see the real thing that, the months of October to June is generally described as the best months to visit the national park.

 - Harming and teasing flora and fauna of the park is strictly prohibited by the officials, else if it happens the person will charge against it.

 - Private vehicles and weapons are not allowed in the forests.

 - The morning boat safari is the best time to see wildlife, starts at 7.30 a.m.